 The love lock bridge in Paris went down.
 Kapoot.
 Gone.
 It just collapsed.

-Or maybe it’s the epitome of extreme romance in Paris.
+I visit le Pont des Arts each time I’m in Paris.
+This is the epicentre of romance in Paris.
 Where countless proposals, romantic first kisses, and new couples seal their fate.

 More than 1600 love locks are chained and tangled to this iron bridge.
 The unbreakable bond of the padlocks is supposed to symbolize the unbreakable bond of each and every couple that walked through here.

-Do you think love locks are
+Do you think love locks are romantic or tacky?